-The doctors and I thought we had wonAfter the “hellish” treatments I endured, the doctors and I believed we had won.
+I thought I had wonAfter enduring a series of difficult treatments, the doctors and I believed we had won.
 By that time, I was knee deep in heavy debt.
-Until then my life revolved around my illness and I had to concentrate on “things that did me good”.
-I was accepted by the Jewish Agency and I flew as a representative to the USA to manage the art department at a summer school.
-When I finished, I went to New York where I worked as an assistant to a well-known Airbrush artist, from whom I learned much expertise in this field.
-I returned home with renewed strength and was able to paint my way out of debt.
-Thanks to my talent and perseverance I over-came everything, I thought I had found my niche and had control over my life again.
-I began working as an artist at events and wall paintings, wherever possible.
-I worked very hard, as I had to pay off my debts which had increased during to my illness and I succeeded!
+I managed to find employment with the Jewish Agency as a representative and I flew to the USA to manage the art department at a summer school.
+I then returned home with renewed strength and was able to paint my way out of debt.
+I began working as an artist at events and did wall paintings, wherever possible and felt like I was gaining control over my life again.

 Direct donation to Ayelet’s bank accountAyelet’s bank account details if you’d prefer to transfer the donation directly to her: